 PBX1 (Pre-B-Cell Leukemia Homeobox 1) is a Protein Coding gene.
-Diseases associated with PBX1 include precursor b-cell acute lymphoblastic leukemia and lymphoblastic leukemia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+Diseases associated with PBX1 include acute pre-b-cell lymphoblastic leukemia and precursor b-cell acute lymphoblastic leukemia.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is PBX3.

 UniProtKB/Swiss-Prot for PBX1 Gene